2dof/esp_control/Examples/README.md

 - Rate limiter off ( controller.pid.CFG.Rlimsel=False)
 - Control limit Umin =0.0

-We change setpoint during simulation from 50 °C  do 30 °C and then to 60 °C. As a result of simulation we get signals presented on waveforms (during simulation result will be pinted):
+We change setpoint during simulation from 50 °C  to 30 °C and then to 60 °C. As a result of simulation we get signals presented on waveforms (during simulation results will be printed):

 <img src="https://github.com/2dof/esp_control/blob/main/Examples/drawnings/pid_awm_class_p1_neg.png" width="700" height="300" />

+The upper waveforms shows Setpoint (sp) and proces value pv), lower control value output (u) aand control value (uk) before limiting [Umin, Umax]
+Let's notice that changing setpoint from 50 °C  do 30 °C the process temperature dynamics is much slower in comparing when we increase Sp.
+Since the possible physical value for SSR PWM will be 0% (power off) then controller is unable to set Cv below physical limit in first seconds (30s)
+the temperature will drop only with speed of process dynamics (cooling).

 simlulation 'in the loop':
 ```